fractalfeeling/ASD75-Coin/README.md

 <details><summary><h2>Level 2</h2></summary><p>

   The clue from Level 1 refers to the ATBASH cipher.
-On the tails side, the letters in the outer ring are separated into 2 segments (by •).
+On the tails side, the letters in the outer ring are separated by ○ into 2 segments.

   >DVZIVZFWZXRLFHRMXLMXVKGZMWNVGRXFOLFHRMVCVXFGRLM